-To the Governing Board, The High Springs Community Redevelopment Agency:
+To the Governing Board,

+The High Springs Community Redevelopment Agency:

-We have examined the High Springs Community Redevelopment Agency (the CRA) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, and Sections 163.387(6) and (7), Florida Statutes, Redevelopment Trust Fund (collectively, the "Statutes"), for the year ended September 30, 2021.
-Management is responsible for the CRA's compliance with those requirements.
-Our responsibility is to express an opinion on the CRA's compliance based on our examination.
+We have examined the High Springs Community Redevelopment Agency (the CRA) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, and Sections 163.387(6) and (7), Florida Statutes, Redevelopment Trust Fund (collectively, the "Statutes"), for the year ended September 30, 2022.
+The CRA's management is responsible for the CRA's compliance with those Statutes.
+Our responsibility is to obtain reasonable assurance by evaluating the CRA's compliance with the Statutes and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the CRA complied with the Statutes, for the year ended September 30, 2021, in all material respects.
-An examination involves performing procedures to obtain evidence about the CRA's compliance with those requirements.
-The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of risks of material noncompliance with those requirements, whether due to fraud or error.
+Our examination was conducted in accordance with attestation standards for a direct examination engagement established by the American Institute of Certified Public Accountants (AICPA).
+Those standards require that we obtain reasonable assurance by evaluating the CRAs compliance with the Statutes, and perform other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation of the CRA's compliance with the Statutes.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of risks that the CRA was not in compliance with the Statutes in all material respects, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

-We are required to be independent and to meet our other ethical responsibilities in accordance with relevant ethical requirements relating to the engagement.
+We are required to be independent of the CRA and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to the engagement.

-In our opinion, the High Springs Community Redevelopment Agency complied, in all material respects, with the Statutes for the year ended September 30, 2021.
+In our opinion, the CRA complied, in all material respects, with the aforementioned Statutes for the year ended September 30, 2022.

-Gainesville, Florida February 16, 2023
+Gainesville, Florida November 9, 2023